-Send medical documentation to Ruth Sullivan, MSEd, RDN,CDN at:
+Send medical documentation to Syracuse University Food Services at:

 If you have food allergies, celiac disease, or other dietary needs, it is in your responsibility to:

-- Send a letter documenting your food allergy, food intolerance, or dietary needs to Ruth Sullivan, 111 Waverly Ave, Syracuse, NY 13244.
+- Send a letter documenting your food allergy, food intolerance, or dietary needs to Syracuse University Food Services, 201 Ainsley Drive, Syracuse, NY 13244.